 Functional Activities

 As a learner gets older, there is typically an increasing focus on functional activities.
-This may include self-care, as well as independent living skills.
+This may include self-care, recreational skills, as well as independent living skills.
 Inviting the young person to do chores around the house and participate in cooking activities, when possible.
 Making popcorn, operating a microwave, spinning lettuce, and grinding coffee are some things that could be incorporated into the home.
 Helping to wash dishes, put laundry in the washing machine, help to recycle, water plants, and care for pets are other ideas of functional activities for older leaners.
-See our page on activity ideas for older learners.
+See our page on transition services for ideas that might appeal to older students.

 Thinking About The Future